 Only about 2% of the Caribbean region is inhabited, and so when most speak of the Caribbean region, they are referring to about 32 countries.
 Their size ranges from 40,852 square miles for Cuba all the way down to 5 square miles for the island of Saba.
 Interestingly, Saba has the shortest commercial airline runway in the world at only 1,312 feet long with one side flanked by high hills and with cliffs that drop into the sea at both ends.
 So not for the faint of heart!

-There are four main island groups in the Caribbean region including the Greater Antilles, Lesser Antilles, Leeward Antilles and the Windward Islands.
+There are four main island groups in the Caribbean region including the Greater Antilles, Leeward Islands, Leeward Antilles and the Windward Islands.

 * The Greater Antilles includes Cayman Islands, Cuba, Haiti, Dominican Republic, Jamaica, and Puerto Rico.

-* The Lesser Antilles includes Anguilla, Antigua & Barbuda, British Virgin Islands, Guadeloupe, Montserrat, Saint Martin, Saba, Saint Eustatius, Saint Barthelemy, Saint Kitts & Nevis, and U.S. Virgin Islands.
+* The Leeward Islands includes Anguilla, Antigua & Barbuda, British Virgin Islands, Guadeloupe, Montserrat, Saint Martin, Saba, Saint Eustatius, Saint Barthelemy, Saint Kitts & Nevis, and U.S. Virgin Islands.

 * The Leeward Antilles includes Aruba, Curacao, and Bonaire.

 * The Windward Islands includes Barbados, Dominica, Grenada with sister island Carriacou and Petite Martinique, Martinique, Saint Lucia, Saint Vincent & The Grenadines, and Trinidad & Tobago.